nightswimmer/Webbyduino/README.md

 - Parses GET, POST and Cookies data from the requests
 - Supports login by HTTP Basic Authentication or by custom Cookies (automatic)
 - Creation of JSON/RESTful interfaces
+- Serve files from the SD card, automatically parsing them and replacing variables by their values if necessary.

 ## Demo Sketches

-The best way to understand how this library works is by trying out the different sample sketches that come with it:
+The best way to understand how this library works is by trying out the different sample sketches.
+I would suggest checking the samples in this order (increasing complexity):

-- Hello Server - A "Hello Word" version of the server, simply creates an HTML page that says "Hello World".
+- WebbyduinoHello - A "Hello Word" version of the server, simply creates an HTML page that says "Hello World".

-- Sensor Server - A server that keeps broadcasting the values of different sensors (digital and analog readings from arduino pins in this case) and updating those values on the browser instantly.
-- Chat Server - A chat server where multiple users can connect simultaneously and talk to each other in a common chatroom.
-It uses Websockets for the communication between users.
-- Memory Server - A server that remembers your name by using cookies.
+- WebbyduinoCookies - A server that remembers your name by using cookies.
 The first time you connect it asks for your name and stores it in a cookie.
 Once the cookie is set, it always greets you using your name.

+- WebbyduinoChat - A chat server where multiple users can connect simultaneously and talk to each other in a common chatroom.
+It uses Websockets for the communication between users once they are connected.

+-
+-
+- Sensor Server - A server that keeps broadcasting the values of different sensors (digital and analog readings from arduino pins in this case) and updating those values on the browser instantly.

 - File server - A file server that allows the users to browse the contents of the SD card and download files from it.
 - Secure server - A server that has different commands which require different user levels to be executed.